bchareyre/yade-mpi/doc/sphinx/user.rst

 Questions and answers
 ---------------------
-Launchpad provides interface for giving questions at https://answers.launchpad.net/yade/ which you can use instead of mailing lists; at the moment, it functionally somewhat overlaps with yade-users, but has the advantage of tracking whether a particular question has already been answered.
+Launchpad provides interface for giving questions at https://answers.launchpad.net/yade/ which you can use instead of mailing lists; at the moment, it functionality somewhat overlaps with yade-users, but has the advantage of tracking whether a particular question has already been answered.

 Wiki
 -----